mattppal/blog/src/content/blog/what-is-delta.md

 ## 🚤 What is Delta Lake?

 While Delta is an open-source framework, it’s important to note that it also underpins Databricks’ platform.
 That means Databricks uses Delta Lake for storing tables and other data.
-It should be no surprise that they’re also responsible for quite a bit of the work on the library and its APIs.
+It should be no surprise they’re responsible for most work on the library and its APIs.

-Notably, as we’ll discuss later in a follow-up post, Iceberg is a very similar format and powers Snowflake’s data storage… If you know about the ongoing feud between Databricks and Snowflake you can probably guess where this is headed.
+Notably, as we’ll discuss in a follow-up post, Iceberg is a very similar format and powers _Snowflake’s_ data storage...
+If you know about the ongoing feud between Databricks and Snowflake you can probably guess where this is headed.
 In typical fashion, we now have folks proclaiming "[Iceberg won this](https://bitsondatadev.substack.com/p/iceberg-won-the-table-format-war)" or "Delta won that."
 In reality, they're storage formats. _Extremely_ similar storage formats... but what does that mean?

 If you peruse the Databricks/Delta docs, you’ll probably find something like this: